beppe9000/MASGAUTU/README.md

-MASGAU.Strings
+MASGAUTU
 ===
-The interface strings for MASGAU in various languages.
+The MASGAU Translation Utility is a meant to be a support to people translating MASGAU interface strings.
 Licensed under GPLv2.